-- current use of lands and resources for traditional purposes, including: - √ location of traditional territory (including maps where available); - ✓ commercial and traditional fishing activity within the project's potential zone of influence, including licences and maps; - ✓ fish, wildlife, birds, plants or other natural resources of importance for traditional use; - ✓ places where fish, wildlife, birds, plants or other natural resources are harvested, including places that are preferred; - ✓ access and travel routes for conducting traditional practices: - ✓ frequency, duration or timing of traditional practices; and - cultural values associated with the area affected by the project and the traditional uses identified. - any Project components and a description of any activities (e.g. exclusion zones) that may affect commercial fisheries or other uses; - human health 11, primarily with respect to potential contamination of food sources; - location of reserves and communities; and - physical and cultural heritage12 (including any site, structure or thing of archaeological, paleontological, historical or architectural significance).
+- current use of lands and resources for traditional purposes, including: - ✓ location of traditional territory (including maps where available); - ✓ commercial and traditional fishing activity within the project's potential zone of influence, including licences and maps; - ✓ fish, wildlife, birds, plants or other natural resources of importance for traditional use; - ✓ places where fish, wildlife, birds, plants or other natural resources are harvested, including places that are preferred; - ✓ access and travel routes for conducting traditional practices: - √ frequency, duration or timing of traditional practices; and - ✓ cultural values associated with the area affected by the project and the traditional uses identified. - any Project components and a description of any activities (e.g. exclusion zones) that may affect commercial fisheries or other uses; - human health10, primarily with respect to potential contamination of food sources; - location of reserves and communities; and physical and cultural heritage11 (including any site, structure or thing of archaeological, paleontological, historical or architectural significance).

 Any other baseline information that supports the analysis of predicted effects on Indigenous peoples will be included as necessary.
-The EIS will also indicate how input from groups, including Aboriginal traditional knowledge, was used in establishing the baseline conditions related to health and socioeconomics, physical and cultural heritage and current use of lands and resources for traditional purposes.
+The EIS will also indicate how input from groups, including Aboriginal

+Nexen Energy ULC Flemish Pass Exploration Drilling Program: Guidelines for the Preparation of the Environmental Impact Statement 26 traditional knowledge, was used in establishing the baseline conditions related to health and socioeconomics, physical and cultural heritage and current use of lands and resources for traditional purposes.